-Gout is a general term for a variety of conditions that are caused by a buildup of uric acid.
-This buildup usually affects the feet, particularly the big toe.
-People who have gout feel swelling and pain in the joints of the foot.
-Sudden and intense pain, or gout attacks, can make it feel like your foot is on fire.
+Gout is a general term for a variety of conditions caused by a buildup of uric acid.
+This buildup usually affects your feet.
+If you have gout, you will probably feel swelling and pain in the joints of your foot, particularly your big toe.
+Sudden and intense pain, or gout attacks, can make it feel like your foot’s on fire.

 - sweet juices

 You can also develop gout if your body isn’t eliminating uric acid properly.
 If you’re dehydrated or starved, it can make it difficult for your body to excrete uric acid.
 This causes it to build up as deposits in your joints.